See & Do

 6. Cyan Water Park

 Kids of all ages will love Cyan Waterpark.
-Image courtesy of Cyan Waterpark

 Kids of all ages will love Cyan Waterpark.
-Image courtesy of Cyan Waterpark

 Cyan Waterpark

 A water park rather than a green urban oasis, Cyan Water Park has been getting rave reviews since it opened in 2022.
-It boasts multiple pools, wave machines, and a popular lazy river – all in all, a great day out for families on hot Jeddah afternoons (note, it is open from 4pm to 11pm).
+It boasts multiple pools, wave machines, and a popular lazy river – all in all, a great day out for families on hot Jeddah afternoons (note, it is open from 4pm to midnight).

 Like many water parks in Saudi Arabia, Cyan has a dress code for men and women.
-The former are expected to wear long shorts that cover the upper knee and the latter are expected to wear long swimsuits that cover shoulders, arms and legs.
+The former are expected to wear long shorts that cover the upper knee, and the latter are expected to wear long swimsuits that cover shoulders, arms and legs.
 There are separate days for families (including boys under 13) and a ladies' day for solo women.